- Location: Farley Fieldhouse at Bowdoin College - (Brunswick, Maine.)

 HOW IT HAPPENED:

-- MIT is back in action this weekend at the John Thomas Terrier Classic at BU on Friday and Saturday, along with the Branwen Smith-King Invitational at Tufts University on Saturday.
+- MIT returns to action on January 25-26 as the Engineers compete at the John Thomas Terrier Classic at Boston University and the Branwen Smith-King Invitational at Tufts University.